A Literature Festival for Regional Queensland Youth

 Voices on the Coast offers a unique cultural experience to regional youth and the Festival has become a much-anticipated event for students from year levels 4 –12 (aged 9-18 years) along the Sunshine Coast and from the adjacent inland areas.
 Some students travel over 200 km to attend the festival.
 The aim of the festival is to inspire young people to enjoy the world of reading, writing, drawing and performing through their experiences each year.
 Over 4,500 students attend the annual festival.

 In October 2009 the Voices on the Coast festival was awarded a Highly Commended in the Excellence by a School and its Community category of the Australian Awards for Teaching Excellence, following the 2008 Maroochy Shire Council Australia Day Award for a Community Event.
-These are a testament to the community support received from Immanuel Lutheran College, the University of the Sunshine Coast, government and non-government schools and the local community.
+These are a testament to the community support received from Immanuel Lutheran College, USC, government and non-government schools and the local community.

 The festival is a significant event in the cultural calendar for the Sunshine Coast region.